Digital rights management: 2000s

 DVB (DVB-CPCM) is an updated variant of the broadcast flag.
 The technical specification was submitted to European governments in March 2007.
 As with much DRM, the CPCM system is intended to control use of copyrighted material by the end-user, at the direction of the copyright holder.
 According to Ren Bucholz of the Electronic Frontier Foundation (EFF), "You won't even know ahead of time whether and how you will be able to record and make use of particular programs or devices".
 The normative sections were approved for publication by the DVB Steering Board, and formalized by ETSI as a formal European Standard (TS 102 825-X) where X refers to the Part number.
 Nobody has yet stepped forward to provide a Compliance and Robustness regime for the standard, so it is not presently possible to fully implement a system, as no supplier of device certificates has emerged.

 In December 2006, the industrial-grade Advanced Access Content System (AACS) for HD DVD and Blu-ray Discs, a process key was published by hackers, which enabled unrestricted access to AACS-protected content.

 In January 2007, EMI stopped publishing audio CDs with DRM, stating that "the costs of DRM do not measure up to the results."
 In March, Musicload.de, one of Europe's largest internet music retailers, announced their position strongly against DRM.
 In an open letter, Musicload stated that three out of every four calls to their customer support phone service are as a result of consumer frustration with DRM.

 Apple Inc. made music DRM-free after April 2007 and labeled all music as "DRM-Free" after 2008.
 Other works sold on iTunes such as apps, audiobooks, movies, and TV shows are protected by DRM.

-In October 2007, British rock band Radiohead released In Rainbows, for which fans could choose the amount they paid, or download it for free.

 A notable DRM failure happened in November 2007, when videos purchased from Major League Baseball prior to 2006 became unplayable due to a change to the servers that validate the licenses.

 In 2007, the European Parliament supported the EU's direction on copyright protection.

 Asus released a soundcard which features a function called "Analog Loopback Transformation" to bypass the restrictions of DRM.
 This feature allows the user to record DRM-restricted audio via the soundcard's built-in analog I/O connection.

 Digital distributor GOG.com (formerly Good Old Games) specializes in PC video games and has a strict non-DRM policy.

 Baen Books and O'Reilly Media, dropped DRM prior to 2012, when Tor Books, a major publisher of science fiction and fantasy books, first sold DRM-free e-books.